Ramanujan–Petersson conjecture: Ramanujan conjecture

-It is not a simple consequence of the preceding three conjectures.
-The argument required to show the estimate is actually a consequence of them were delicate, and not at all obvious.

 In 1917, L. Mordell proved the first two relations using techniques from complex analysis, specifically using what are now known as Hecke operators.
 The proof that the full generality estimate follows from three previous conjectures was given by Michio Kuga with contributions from Mikio Sato, Goro Shimura, and Yasutaka Ihara, followed by Deligne (1971).
 The third statement followed from the proof of the Weil conjectures (more precisely, its counterpart of Riemann Hypothesis for local zeta functions) by Deligne (1974).